Frojd/react-sass-starterkit/README.md

     "webpackConfig": "./webpack.config.js", // Config used
-    "appFolder": "app", // Foldername for the application "componentsFolder": "components", // Foldername where components will be created "containerId": "root", // Default container id that components will be rendered into "useServerRendering": false, // Use server rendering on develop, note that this requires restart of devserver on each change
+    "appFolder": "app", // Foldername for the application "componentsFolder": "components", // Foldername where components will be created "useServerRendering": false, // Use server rendering on develop, note that this requires restart of devserver on each change
     "useServerRenderingOnPublish": true, // Use server rendering when publishing a html file

     // Server
     "port": 7000,
     "rootServerTemplatePath": "/internals/templates/server/", // Templatefolder for servertemplates
-    "publicPathPrefix": "/", // Used with the proxy, to separate the componentindex from / "publicPath": "/static/", // External static path
+    "publicPath": "/static/", // External static path

     // Cli
     "rootCliTemplatePath": "/internals/templates/cli/", // Templatefolder for cli
-    "scssFolder": "scss", // Folder for scss files "createScss": true, // Create a scss file with the component "createHtml": false, // Create a ComponentName.html with the component "createClass": true, // Create the class version of a react component "createPure": false, // Create the functional version of a react component "createIndex": true, // Create an index.js file inside the ComponentName folder
+    "scssFolder": "scss", // Folder for scss files "createScss": true, // Create a scss file with the component "createClass": true, // Create the class version of a react component "createPure": false, // Create the functional version of a react component "createIndex": true, // Create an index.js file inside the ComponentName folder